spareelectronics/atnotes/README.md

 # atnotes
-atNotes serves as a central location for my notes on software development and economics.
+atNotes serves as a central location for my notes on software development